dreameshuggah/ab-test/README.md

 # ab-test
 An app for A/B testing.

 This Streamlit [app](https://el-grudge-ab-test-app-l2gvyr.streamlit.app/) can be used to run an A/B test.
-In non-technical terms, an A/B test is a statistical method that can be used to determine whether a hypothesis is true.
+In non-technical terms, an A/B test is a statistical method that can be used to determine whether a hypothesis is true, for example, whether a website's new layout would generate more traffic.
 Check [below](#hypothesis-testing-discussion) for a more detailed discussion.

 You can run a demo by checking the "Use example file" checkbox: